Wines of France

 Côte d’Or

-The Côte d’Or is a limestone escarpment in Burgundy, France that lends its name to the department which was formed around it.
-It stretches from Dijon in the north to the river Dheune to the south, overlooking the valley of the Saône to the east.
+to the river Dheune to the south, overlooking the valley of the Saône to the

-The northern half, the Côte de Nuits (centred around Nuits-Saint-Georges) produces red wine almost exclusively.
-The Côte de Beaune, around Beaune in the south, produces a mix of white wine and red wine.
+red wine almost exclusively.
+The Côte de Beaune, around Beaune in the south,

-Côte de Nuits
+Côte de

 The Côte de Nuits covers fourteen communes.
 Six produce grand cru wines, in the central district between Gevrey-Chambertin and Nuits-Saint-Georges, with four lesser villages either side.
 The Grand Crus of the Cote de Nuits are some of the smallest appellations in France, less than a hectare in the case of La Romanée.